vighneshdandekar/mfipartnerapi-example/README.md

         }
     }
    ```
+> If **config/credentials.json** does not exist in your cloned repository, create one.
+This file is excluded from the code repository because of the
+   > confidential nature of credential information.
+DO NOT PUBLISH your credentials.json to a public repository.
+Keep it safe and protected.

  6. You can now run a basic test case that will check
     1. Your configuration is updated correctly (**config/credentials.json**).
     2. Your credentials are correct and is usable with API server.